 - Greenhouse Gas Emissions.
-On June 19, 2019, the EPA repealed the Clean Power Plan7 and replaced it with the Affordable Clean Energy (ACE) rule, which establishes guidelines for states to develop plans to address greenhouse gas emissions from existing coal fired power plants.8 Under the ACE Rule states may permit more CO2 emissions than under the Clean Power Plan. - Cooling Water Intakes.
+On January 19, 2021, the U.S. Court of Appeals for the District of Columbia Circuit vacated the EPA's Affordable Clean Energy (ACE) rule which would have permitted more CO2 emissions than under the Clean Power Plan, which ACE had replaced.8 - Cooling Water Intakes.
 An EPA rule implementing Section 316(b) of the Clean Water Act (CWA) requires that cooling water intake structures reflect the best technology available for minimizing adverse environmental impacts.9 - Waters of the United States.
 The EPA finalized a rule that significantly narrows the definition of the Waters of the United States.
-In contrast, the Supreme Court expanded the scope of the CWA when it held that discharge of pollutants from a point source into non jurisdictional groundwater "is the functional equivalent of a direct discharge" when pollutants are conveyed by groundwater into jurisdictional waters.10
+In contrast, the Supreme Court expanded the scope of the CWA when it held that discharge of pollutants from a point source into non jurisdictional groundwater "is the functional equivalent of a direct discharge" when pollutants are conveyed by groundwater into jurisdictional waters.10 - Coal Ash.

-• Coal Ash.
 The EPA administers the Resource Conservation and Recovery Act (RCRA), which governs the disposal of solid and hazardous waste.11 The EPA has proposed significant changes to the implementing regulations.